-Introduction: Scott Phillips is a genealogical historian and owner of Onward To Our Past® genealogy services.
-In this guest blog post—to commemorate the fact that this week marks the 149th anniversary of the assassination of President Abraham Lincoln—Scott searches old newspapers to see how this traumatic news was reported to our ancestors in the nation’s newspapers.
+Introduction: In this article—to commemorate the fact that this week marks the 149th anniversary of the assassination of President Abraham Lincoln—Scott Phillips searches old newspapers to see how this traumatic news was reported to our ancestors in the nation’s newspapers.
+Scott is a genealogical historian and owner of Onward To Our Past® genealogy services.

 The American Civil War effectively ended with the surrender of Confederate General Robert E. Lee to Union General Ulysses S. Grant at Appomattox Court House, Virginia, on 9 April 1865 (see 149th Anniversary: Civil War Ends with Lee’s Surrender to Grant).
 Although the last battle of the Civil War was not fought until 13 May 1865, it seemed in mid-April of 1865 that America’s long internal struggle was finally over.